Legislation and Regulations

 The CDE’s official website (for drugs), the CMDE’s official website (for medical devices), NMPA’s official website (for both drugs and medical devices) enable third parties to gain access to certain information regarding pending, rejected, and approved marketing authorisations.

-For drugs, pending or refused marketing authorisation information containing acceptance number, drug name, drug type, application type, registration category, company’s name, accepted date, registration application status, and the CDE’s notification, are publicly available.
-Besides, the public can access granted marketing authorisation information such as approval document references, technical review reports, and pharmaceutical literature among other information mentioned above.
+For drugs pending for approve, the information containing acceptance number, drug name, drug type, application type, registration category, company’s name and accepted date, registration application status, are publicly available.
+Besides, the public can access granted marketing authorisation information such as approval number, manufacturing enterprise with its production site, approved date, dosage form, specification and relevant database among other information mentioned above.
+For any refused application information, third parties can access via search function provided by NMPA’s official website.

-For medical devices, third parties may access relatively less information with regard to medical devices than with regard to drugs.
-The pending marketing authorisation information is only available to applicants, while third parties may inquire about relevant information only if they know the acceptance number.
-Refused marketing authorisation information for refused devices including acceptance number, device name, applicant, and agent can be accessed.
-Regarding marketing authorisation information for permitted devices contains marketing authorisation number, MAH’s name and address, device’s name, type, model, specifications, structure, components and applicable scope, approval date, and effective date are publicly available.
+For medical devices, third parties may access relatively less information than with regard to drugs.
+The pending marketing authorisation information is only available to applicants.
+Refused marketing authorisation information for refused devices including acceptance number, device name, applicant, and its local deputy (if it is an overseas medical device) can be accessed via search function.
+Regarding marketing authorisation information for permitted devices contains marketing authorisation number, MAH’s name and address, manufacturing site, device’s name, type, specifications, structure, components and applicable scope and intended use, approval date, effective date and modified information is publicly available.

 The DAL and the RSAMD, respectively, regulate administrative penalties for:

-Administrative penalties include warning, confiscation, suspension, fines, licence revocation, etc. The personnel in charge of the violating entity and the legal representative could also face personal liabilities.
+Administrative penalties include warning, confiscation, suspension, fines and licence revocation.
+The in-charge personnel and the legal representative of the violating entity could also face personal liabilities.
 In addition, such wrongdoing may also trigger criminal liability.

 The WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) sets out the provisional measures and special requirements related to border measures and criminal procedures against counterfeited products.
 China, as a member of the WTO, follows the obligations outlined by the TRIPS Agreement.